Mannjamin/Manns-Game-of-Life/README.md

 Link to the Game of Life Wiki:   [Link to Game of Life Definition:](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ## Licencing:
-Both my Game of Life Projects are subject to the MIT Licence.
+Both my Game of Life Projects are Open Source, meaning you're welcome to do whatever you like to this code.

-The MIT Licence lets people do anything they want with my code as long as they:
-* Provide Attibution in the form of a reference within their updated material.
-* Take responcibility for any malfunctions within the code after their edits.
-I am not liable to any damage to my original code.
+All I ask, is that you mention me as a contributer or original author of this code, should you choose to use it.